hiteshkumar2187/chatbot/README.md

 user: Hello
 bot: Hello, What is your name?
 user: My name is Dave Bridges.
-bot: Nice to meet you dave.
+bot: Nice to meet you Dave Bridges.
 bot: Do you have any siblings?
 user: Yes, I have 2.
 bot: Are they brothers or sisters?